-Advanced Cardiac Life Support (ACLS) training and certification may be required for hospital privileges because of the use of intravenous (IV) conscious sedation.
-Even if ACLS certification is not required, it is recommended, so that the physician performing colonoscopy is prepared for an anesthetic or cardiopulmonary complication.
+Because of the use of intravenous (IV) conscious sedation, Advanced Cardiac Life Support (ACLS) training and certification may be required by hospitals or outpatient clinical settings for colonoscopy privileging.
+Even if ACLS certification is not required, it is recommended so that the physician performing a colonoscopy is prepared for an anesthetic or cardiopulmonary complication.

 Although the number of procedures performed in training is sometimes recommended as a criterion for credentialing, numbers alone do not demonstrate quality of outcomes.
-There is no scientific data correlating the volume of colonoscopies performed with the acquisition of competence.18 The American Society for Gastrointestinal Endoscopy (ASGE) recommends that physicians perform a minimum of 140 diagnostic colonoscopies and 30 snare polypectomies before competency can be assessed, but the organization does acknolwedge the importance of using "objective criteria of skill, rather than an arbitrary number of procedures performed" in the granting of endoscopic privileges.19
+There is no scientific data correlating the volume of colonoscopies performed with the acquisition of competence.
+It is clear that individual physicians have varying levels of manual dexterity and prior experience with flexible sigmoidoscopy and acquire skills at different rates.

 - Patient identification or code

 - Location of procedure (name of hospital or outpatient clinical setting)

 - Patient's age